cdapio/cdap/cdap-docs/cdap-apps/source/index.rst

 manage the lifecycle of their custom applications using CDAP.

-.. rubric: Navigator Integration Application
+.. rubric:: Navigator Integration Application

 The Navigator Integration App is an application built by the team at Cask for bridging CDAP Metadata with Cloudera's data management tool, Navigator.
 The Navigator Integration App is a CDAP-native application